zdyxry/LeetCode/README.md

 - [x] 1403 Minimum Subsequence in Non-Increasing Order
 - [x] 1518 Water Bottles
 - [x] 1725 Number Of Rectangles That Can Form The Largest Square
+- [x] 1784 Check if Binary String Has at Most One Segment of Ones